High Capacity Transistor-Level Debugger and Viewer

-|Cone Window||Incremental schematic navigation for big designs, SPICE netlist export|
+|Cone Window||Incremental schematic navigation for big designs; Critical circuit fragments can be explored incrementally|

-|Tcl UserWare API||Allows interfacing with tool flow and user customization|
+|UserWare API||Allows interfacing with CAD flow and advanced tool customization|

-|Fragment save||Fragments of circuits can be saved as Spice files for future reuse as IP, or for partial simulation (SPICE netlist writer)|
+|Fragment save||Fragments of circuits can be saved as SPICE files for future reuse as IP, or for partial simulation (SPICE netlist writer)|